 - Choose a health and dental insurance plan: You can search for these plans through the Affordable Care Act on the online insurance Marketplace, but you can only do so during the enrollment period, unless you have a major life event that could affect your insurance eligibility like losing a job, changing income, or moving.

-- Purchase a stand-alone dental plan: If you already have health insurance and you're looking for a separate dental insurance plan, or a supplemental dental insurance plan, you can search for these through the government's online marketplace, or you can go directly to insurance companies' websites and enroll there.
+- Purchase a stand-alone dental plan: If you already have health insurance and you’re looking for a separate dental insurance plan, or a supplemental dental insurance plan, you can search for these through the government’s online marketplace, or you can go directly to an online marketplace like dentalinsurance.com, or the insurance companies’ websites and enroll there.

 In the video below, you can watch a summary of some things you should consider before choosing a plan and a carrier.
 The video is provided by Delta Dental, but the considerations can be applied to every company.